haathie/graphile-tools/packages/rate-limits/readme.md

 	...otherOpts,
 	schema: {
 		..otherSchemaOpts,
+		haathieRateLimits: {
-		rateLimits: {
+			rateLimitsConfig: {
 				authenticated: {
 					// set the default rate limits for authenticated users
 					// this is applied automatically to all root level fields
 					// i.e. queries, mutations, and subscriptions
 					// To disable this behaviour, leave "undefined"
 					default: { max: 100, durationS: 60 }, // 100 requests per minute
 					// get the rate limiting key for authenticated users.
 If undefined,
 					// then this rate limit will not be applied getRateLimitingKey({ user }) {
 						return user?.id
 					},
 					getRateLimit(key, { pgSettings, withPgClient }) {
 						return withPgClient(pgSettings, async (pgClient) => {
 							// fetch the rate limit for the user from the database const { rows: [row] } = await pgClient.query({
 								text:
 								`SELECT max, duration_s as "durationS"
 								FROM user_rate_limits WHERE user_id = $1`,
 								values: [key]
 							});
 							return row
 						});
+					}
 				}
 			}
 		}